 Email and sharing

 It isn’t the most elegant solution, but if you only need to transfer over an image or two, and you only do it sporadically, then you can easily use your email.
+This is also a good way to send images to a PC that isn’t connected to your Google Drive or other cloud accounts, such as a work computer.
 Depending on your email provider, the exact process may vary, but it’s a simple process no matter which app you use.
 Compose a new email, and enter your email address as the recipient.

-Send the email, and a few short minutes later you’ll see the email pop up in your inbox for you to open from another phone or your computer.
-Note that you are sending a large file, and some email services have a limit on the file size you can send.
+Send the email, and a few short minutes later, you will see the email pop up in your inbox for you to open from another phone or your computer.
+Note that you are sending a large file and some email services have a limit on the file size you can send.

-Sometimes, nothing else will do besides an external storage device.
+Sometimes, nothing else will do besides a reliable external storage device.
 As connectivity in smartphones increases, so do your options for connecting to different storage methods.